August labour force data delivers pleasant employment surprise

 Three-speed recovery emerging

-And while the remaining states did see ad numbers fall these were mostly small declines – with the exception of Victoria, which suffered a 17.6 per cent drop.
+While ad numbers fell in the remaining states, they were mostly small declines – except in Victoria, which suffered a 17.6 per cent drop.

-Kendra Banks, SEEK ANZ’s managing director, said the data shows “three distinct rates of recovery” emerging among the states.
+Kendra Banks, SEEK ANZ’s managing director, said the data showed “three distinct rates of recovery” emerging among the states.

 “The first group are the states that have fully rebounded or have job ad rates comparable to pre-COVID levels,” she said.